zammad/zammad-user-documentation/extras/knowledge-base.rst

 This allows you to divide user groups on a e.g. subscription level to reduce the information load for users that don't need the information.

+The roles require **knowledge base reader permission**.
+Your administrator has to provide the relevant groups with reader permissions for the knowledge base.
+If you're unsure, please ask your administrator to configure the :admin-docs:`role permissions </manage/roles/agent-permissions.html>` accordingly.

 .. figure:: /images/extras/knowledge-base/knowledge-base-granular-category-permissions.gif
    :alt: Screencast showing the visibility option for categories for granular access permissions
    :align: center